101 Music Blogs to Submit Your Music To

 In this post, I’ll share a list of 100 different blogs that will listen to your music.
 I’ll also share my tips for pitching your tracks based on my experience as a musician and a marketer.

-Want a Free Spreadsheet With This List?
+Want a Spreadsheet With All Contacts?

 100 Music Blogs for Music Submissions

 To make it easier to read, I’ve organized the entire list as a table.
 I’ve only shared publicly available email addresses.